 We find arm sized logs a great size.
 They burn effortlessly, but not too quickly.
 For carving up a pile of these a quality saw will get the job in a breeze, and all without the challenges of travelling with a chainsaw.

 The Silky Bigboy isn’t your usual saw.
-Silky are a Japanese company that has been making fine wood cutting saws since the early 1900s, and continues to craft their products in Ono, Japan.
+Silky is a Japanese company that has been making fine wood cutting saws since the early 1900s and continues to craft their products in Ono, Japan.

 Folded the Bigboy is 400mm, and the blade itself is 360mm in length.
 At 450 grams it’s easily operated with one hand, leaving the other free to steady your timber.